 Research

-Most of the scientific efforts around the evolutionarily conserved proteins known as caspases have been aimed at understanding their role as regulators of cell death.
-However, a recent body of evidence suggests their involvement in alternative cellular functions such as cell proliferation, cell differentiation and cell migration.
-Furthermore deregulated caspase activity in these non-lethal situations could lead to the development of multiple diseases including cancer.
+Most scientific efforts concerning the evolutionarily conserved proteins known as caspases have primarily focused on understanding their role as regulators of cell death.
+However, recent evidence suggests their involvement in alternative cellular functions such as cell proliferation, cell differentiation, and cell migration.
+Moreover, deregulated caspase activity in these non-lethal situations could contribute to the development of various diseases, including cancer.

-The main goal of my research group is to offer a comprehensive characterisation of caspase activity/regulation in normal and transformed cells without apparent signs of cell death.
-To answer this fundamental biological question, we combine a wide variety of experimental approaches with the powerful repertoire of genetic tools available in fruit flies.
-We are convinced that such combination could be instrumental not only to uncover key aspects of caspase biology and different biological processes, but also therapeutic avenues for specific diseases.
+The primary objective of my research group is to provide a comprehensive characterization of caspase activity and regulation in both normal and transformed cells that do not exhibit apparent signs of cell death.
+To address this fundamental biological question, we employ a diverse range of experimental approaches coupled with the extensive repertoire of genetic tools available in fruit flies.
+We believe that this combination could be pivotal not only in unraveling key aspects of caspase biology and various biological processes but also in identifying therapeutic avenues for specific diseases.